 How the impedance matching transformer works?

 A transformer can be used to match impedances.
-Assuming that the coupling between the primary and the secondary windings is ideal, the coupling coefficient “k” is 1.
+Assuming that the coupling between the primary and the secondary winding is ideal, the coupling coefficient “k” is 1.
 If the transformer is not ideal the coupling coefficient “k” value is less than 1.

 - Zp is the reflected impedance into the primary winding when a load (Zs) is connected on the secondary winding.